+Implements Which Policy(ies) PHS-1.3

+Responsible Department(s) Office of Emergency Services

+Supporting Department(s)

-Implements Which Policy(ies) PHS-1.3 Responsible Department(s) Office of Emergency Services Supporting Department(s) STATUS: These plans are updated periodically, as required.
-Most recently, the Emergency Operations Plan/Hazardous Material Area Plan was updated in 2022, and the Local Hazard Mitigation Plan was updated in 2023.
+STATUS: These plans are updated periodically, as required.
+Most recently, the Emergency Operations Plan/Hazardous Material Area Plan was updated in 2022, and the Local Hazard Mitigation Plan (LHMP) was updated in 2023.
+In October of 2024, the County also held a kick-off meeting to update the LHMP to a Multi-Jurisdictional Hazard Mitigation Plan to extend the applicability to the entire Operational Area.

 PHS-B: Emergency Evacuation Routes.
 The County shall provide information about emergency evacuation routes to the public through the County website.
+(PI)

-(PI) Implements Which Policy(ies) PHS-1.3; PHS-1.10 Responsible Department(s) Office of Emergency Services Supporting Department(s) Public Works STATUS: The Office of Emergency Services website contains links to evacuation route maps and brochures.
+Implements Which Policy(ies) PHS-1.3; PHS-1.10 Responsible Department(s) Office of Emergency Services Supporting Department(s) Public Works

+STATUS: The Office of Emergency Services website contains links to evacuation route maps and brochures.